valrandy/front-end-test/readme.md

 # Qudini Code Test

 ## The Simple Queue App
 The structure of this application is based off directives acting as components handling their own data.
+The backend is a simple
+NodeJS server serving in memory JSON objects.
+All the dependencies are versioned for your convenience :).

 ## Requirements
 The application works in the following way: